Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.

 Additionally, all Computershare employees have their information security responsibilities clearly defined within a comprehensive global information and cyber security framework aligned to ISO/IEC 27002.

-As part of Computershare’s overall approach to ESG governance, we’ve developed and implemented these policies and codes.
-They’re communicated to all employees through our mandatory learning platform, and reviewed and maintained on an ongoing basis.
+As part of Computershare’s overall approach to ESG governance, we’ve developed and implemented a suite of policies and codes.
+These are communicated to all employees through our mandatory learning platform and reviewed and maintained on an ongoing basis.

 Alignment to climate-related disclosures and frameworks

-To meet the highest standards of external disclosure, always look to adopt best practice, and implement improvements where possible, we’re also aligned with recognised global disclosure standards and frameworks including the United Nations Sustainable Development Goals (UNSDG), Community Development Program (CDP), Task Force on Climate-Related Financial Disclosures (TCFD), and Sustainability Accounting Standards Board (SASB).
+In addition to our internal governance structure, Computershare also aims to align with recognised global disclosure standards and frameworks, including the United Nations Sustainable Development Goals (UNSDG), CDP (formerly Carbon Disclosure project), Task Force on Climate-Related Financial Disclosures (TCFD), Sustainability Accounting Standards Board (SASB) standards and International Sustainability Standards Board (ISSB) standards.